prohto/ltvar/README.md

 ## Deployment

-The deployment is done with CMake running:
+The deployment is done with CMake:

 ```
 cd <build path>
 make intall
 ```

-The deploy include  the **pkg-config** file ltvar.pc .
+Deployment includes  the **pkg-config** file ltvar.pc .

 ## Usage sample
-The following is a simple exmaple how to use the Json serializer:
+The following is a simple exmaple of how to use the Json serializer:

 ```c++
 #include <ltvar.h>